mahavedalla/mahavedalla/docs/questions/loka/Whether saṃsāra is identical with the world (lok 1d8e99d09112815d8427c4664767fc22.md

-# Whether saṃsāra is identical with the world (loka)?
+Question: Whether saṃsāra is identical with the world (loka)?
 Answer in Brief: -
  Category: Loka
 Sutta References: -